-In December 2016, James Munk, the North American Region Kairos Director, and Ed Moccia, Saint Paul’s Outreach (a university outreach of the Sword of the Spirit) New Jersey Mission Director, went on retreat at the Mor Aphrem Center in New Jersey.
+In December 2016, James Munk, the North American Region Kairos Director, and Ed Moccia, went on retreat at the Mor Aphrem Center in New Jersey.
 They joined the clergy of the Syriac Orthodox Church Eastern US Archdiocese for a conference focused on improving youth work in the Archdiocese.

 The Syriac Orthodox Church traces it beginnings to the earliest years of the Christian era.
 It has churches throughout the Middle East , Iraq, and India.
 The Syriac Orthodox Church now has churches in Europe, the Americas, and Australia as well.
 Our Sword of the Spirit community, People of God, in Beirut, Lebanon, has a strong connection with the Syriac Orthodox Church and suggested James and Ed as a resource.
 Archbishop Mor Dionysius John Kawak acted on that suggestion and invited James and Ed to address this conference of priests from his Archdiocese.

 James and Ed made six one-hour presentations to the 18 priests and the Archbishop.
 These presentations outlined the Sword of the Spirit’s approach to working with youth.

 – Understanding Youth Culture

 – Sword of the Spirit Theory of Youth Work